mmolari/kitp_qbio_bootcamp/note3.md

 - why is there a peak in the coverage pattern?
 - Are there sites where many alignments begin/end?
 - where are most supplementary alignments?
-- some regions have higher number of mismatches, e.g. position 71,493.
+- some regions have higher number of mismatches, e.g. position 71'493.
 What could be the reason?
+- why are there so many gaps around position 82'045?
 - occasionally you find isolated clipped reads in the middle of the genome.
 These often have a supplementary alignment that starts at the clipped position but goes backward.
 Why can that be?
 ___